mfernl/MPMT_RUL_TFM/README.md

 ## Overview

 Unplanned maintenance of turbofan engines costs up to €10M per event and is responsible for roughly 30% of commercial aviation delays.
-This project implements and compares three Prognostics and Health Management (PHM) approaches — a gradient-boosted tree ensemble and two deep learning architectures — to predict RUL from 21 simultaneous sensor channels, producing uncertainty estimates suitable for real maintenance decisions rather than point estimates alone.
+This project implements and compares three Prognostics and Health Management (PHM) approaches, a gradient-boosted tree ensemble and two deep learning architectures, to predict RUL from 21 simultaneous sensor channels, producing uncertainty estimates suitable for real maintenance decisions rather than point estimates alone.

 ## Dataset